-Driftwood outdoors: Rocky Mountain Elk Foundation works to support public land access
+DRIFTWOOD OUTDOORS: Rocky Mountain Elk Foundation works to support public land access

 The Crazy Mountains are about 100 miles north of Yellowstone National Park.
 With peaks over 11,000 feet, the Crazies loom over the surrounding prairie landscape like an island in a sea of grass.
 Yet for all their natural beauty, these mountains have been clouded by a shadow of ugliness for decades as access disputes between private land owners and public land users continued to mount.

+When I was living in Montana, I spent some time hunting elk.
+Not so successfully, as I’ve only one cow to my credit.
+But I burned some boot leather, and saw a lot of beautiful country.
+One specific area I found particularly enchanting was the Crazy Mountains.

 The mix of public and private land in the Crazies has created controversy for many years.
 Lots of corners exist where two pieces of public land meet opposite of each other, and two pieces of private land meet opposite of each other, all touching the same fence post.
 Like the red and black squares on a checkerboard.
-A ridiculous corner hopping rule basically says if you come to one of these fenceposts that marks the corner where public and private lands come together, you cannot cross over that fencepost from one piece of public land to another piece of public land without trespassing because you are passing through private air space.
-This rule makes access to millions of acres of public land across the west illegal, giving adjacent landowners exclusivity to public lands owned and paid for by all Americans.
+A ridiculous corner hopping rule, which basically says if you come to one of these fenceposts that marks the corner where public and private lands come together, you cannot cross over that fencepost, from one piece of public land to another piece of public land without trespassing, because you are passing through private air space.
+This rule makes access to millions of acres of public land across the west illegal.
+Giving adjacent landowners exclusivity to public lands owned and paid for by all Americans.

 "Securing access in and around the Crazies has been complicated and challenging for a long, long time," said Blake Henning, RMEF chief conservation officer.
 "We are grateful for landowners, agency partners and others who are working collaboratively to make this new access venture possible."